Healthcare in Canada: Americans visiting Canada to receive healthcare

 Some U.S. citizens travel to Canada for healthcare-related mainly to access lower costs.

-Many U.S. citizens purchase prescription drugs from Canada, either over the Internet or by travelling there to buy them in person, because prescription drug prices in Canada are substantially lower than prescription drug prices in the United States; this cross-border purchasing has been estimated at $1 billion annually.
+Many U.S. citizens purchase prescription drugs from Canada, either over the Internet or by travelling there to buy them in person, because name-brand, non-generic prescription drug prices in Canada are substantially lower than prescription drug prices in the United States; this cross-border purchasing has been estimated at $1 billion annually.
 Some states like Florida have signed bills to import prescription drugs from Canada but are awaiting federal approval.

-Because marijuana is legal in Canada but illegal in some of the U.S., many U.S. citizens with cancer, AIDS, multiple sclerosis, and glaucoma have travelled to Canada for medical treatment.
-One of those is Steve Kubby, the Libertarian Party's 1998 candidate for governor of California, who has adrenal cancer.
+Because marijuana is legal in Canada but illegal in some U.S. states, many U.S. citizens with cancer, AIDS, multiple sclerosis, and glaucoma have travelled to Canada for medical treatment.
+One of those was Steve Kubby, the Libertarian Party's 1998 candidate for governor of California, who suffered from adrenal cancer.
 Recent legalization of marijuana in some states of the U.S. has reduced this type of travelling.